Getting a medical marijuana card is like having a golden ticket to finally gaining access to cannabis.

-Knowing the benefits that marijuana can bring for people seeking medical relief, it would be more fitting to legalize marijuana for medical purpose and, to a better extent, recreational purpose.
+This is not to say though that cannabis doesn’t have side effects.
+There are a lot of benefits that cannabis can bring to people seeking alternative medical relief. it would be more fitting to legalize marijuana for medical purposes and, to a better extent, recreational purpose.

-The keyword here is “doctor’s recommendation” instead of doctor’s prescription for a fact that the use of cannabis is still contested for medical purpose in the US federal level.
-And another factor for that is marijuana still lacks the normal safety and efficacy classification by Food and Drug Administration.
+The keyword here is “doctor’s recommendation” instead of doctor’s prescription for a fact that the use of cannabis is still illegal for medical purposes at the US federal level.
+And another factor for that is that cannabis still lacks the normal safety and efficacy classification by the Food and Drug Administration or FDA.

-So, how to get a medical marijuana card?
+How can you get a medical marijuana card?

-Medical marijuana card, which is also called as cannabis card or MMID, can have an expiration of 12 months but you have to obtain a licensed physician to provide you with a Doctor’s Rec.
-The process may be tricky since you have to get the recommendation if you have certain conditions that would qualify you to get the card.
+Medical marijuana card, which is also called a cannabis card or MMID, can have an expiration of 12 months.
+You have to get a licensed physician to provide you with a Doctor’s Recommendation.
+In Florida, you can get a medical marijuana card from marijuana doctors.

-Conditions such as cancer, AIDS and multiple sclerosis may help you get recommendation from the licensed physician for the cannabis card.
-There are other conditions, aside from the mentioned ones, that may qualify to obtain the card.
+Conditions such as cancer, AIDS, and multiple sclerosis may help you get a recommendation from the licensed physician for the cannabis card.
+There are other conditions, aside from the above-mentioned ones, that may qualify you to obtain the card.

 But the terms in getting the card may vary in state jurisdictions where medical marijuana is legal.
-For one, you must ascertain that medical marijuana is legal in the states or country where you reside.
-In the United States, there are 27 states that have made medical marijuana legal.
+For one, you must check that medical marijuana is legal in the states or country where you reside.
+In the United States, there are states that have legalized medical marijuana.

-These states include Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington.
+These states include Alaska, Arizona, California, Colorado, Connecticut, Florida, Delaware, Hawaii, Illinois, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and Washington.

 The District of Columbia has also approved the use of medical cannabis but it is still being regulated.
-Apparently, regulation of this substance– despite its legal medical use– includes issuing medical marijuana card.
+Apparently, regulation of this substance, despite its legal medical use, includes issuing medical marijuana cards.